uw-nsl/SafeDecoding/README.md

+# About This Branch

+This branch is dedicated to supporting models released after February 2024.
+Please **DO NOT** use this branch to run older models (such as Llama-2 or Vicuna).
+For reproducing the experimental results presented in our paper, please use the main branch.

+We find the change of transformer versions will make the generated attack prompts no longer valid.
+This is quite weird 🧐

 # 🛡️ SafeDecoding

 This is the official repository for "[SafeDecoding: Defending against Jailbreak Attacks via Safety-Aware Decoding](https://arxiv.org/abs/2402.08983)" (Accepted by ACL 2024).